TabularEditor/TabularEditor/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Please make sure you're using the [latest version](https://github.com/otykier/TabularEditor/releases/latest) of Tabular Editor before submitting a bug.
+!!!
+Please make sure you're using the latest version of Tabular Editor before submitting a bug !!!

 **Describe the bug**
 A clear and concise description of what the bug is.